HamzaChx/VizIoT/README.md

 - **Database**: SQLite
 - **Frontend**: Vanilla JavaScript with Bootstrap as UI library
 - **Visualization Framework**: GR Framework ([https://gr-framework.org](https://gr-framework.org))

-## Research Context

-**VizIoT** is developed as part of a bachelor’s thesis titled "Exploring IoT Process Events through Interactive Visualization" at the Technical University of Munich, under the Chair of Information Systems and Business Process Management.
-The thesis builds upon the framework proposed by Mangler et al. (2024), which addresses the lack of "process awareness" in IoT sensor data.

-IoT technologies generate vast amounts of sensor data, but their high complexity and volume often obscure meaningful insights.
-Traditional methods struggle with real-time, event-based data, especially for non-technical users.
-This research aims to bridge this gap by transforming raw IoT sensor data into comprehensible process events through interactive visualization.

-Key objectives include:
-- Enhancing process awareness in IoT environments by visualizing event streams from IoT sensors.
-- Supporting experts in detecting, analyzing, and monitoring workflows and significant events in real time.
-- Aligning with Industry 4.0 principles to enable smarter, more autonomous manufacturing processes.

-The thesis adopts the Design Science Research Methodology (DSRM), focusing on the development of a practical and innovative artifact to address real-world challenges. **VizIoT** embodies this artifact, providing an intuitive and efficient interface for exploring IoT data and empowering users to gain actionable insights.

-### Research Questions Addressed:

-1. What are the current best practices and methodologies in IoT event data visualization?
-2. How can process events be efficiently visualized in a structured IoT sensor data stream to facilitate process monitoring and analysis?
-3. How can the effectiveness of the application be evaluated in detecting significant events within IoT sensor data streams?

 ## Project Structure